GrbavaCigla/CVLock/README.md

 # CVLock
 ## Description
 _CVLock is face recognition authentication for Linux and MacOS Systems.
-CVLock uses intel's cv2 for recognition._
+CVLock uses intel's cv2 for face recognition._

 ## Disclaimer